 Why a Bad Candidate Experience Is Bad for Business

-This is the first of two articles that will explore why candidate experience and candidate engagement are so crucial for recruiting firms, what makes for a bad candidate experience, and how firms can turn the tide and deliver a great candidate experience that drives business results.
+This is the first of two articles that will explore why candidate experience and candidate engagement are so crucial for recruitment agencies, what makes for a bad candidate experience, and how agencies can turn the tide and deliver a great candidate experience that drives business results.

 Every business professional knows this to be true: delivering a great customer experience is crucial for success.
 And the consequences of delivering a bad experience are well-documented.

 Studies show 95 percent of people have taken some action as a result of a bad experience with a company.
 Ninety-five percent of unhappy customers tell others about their experience—often via social media.
 Worse than that, a bad customer experience impacts retention and revenue directly, with studies showing as many as 82 percent of customers who’ve stopped doing business with a company because of a bad experience.

 Do the same principles hold for a candidate’s experience with a recruitment agency?
 The answer is, unequivocally, yes.

 For recruiters, talent is the equivalent of customers for a company.
 Nearly 60 percent of job seekers have had a poor candidate experience, according to CareerArc.
 What’s the “candidate experience” really about?
 It’s the continuum of interactions, touchpoints, and various other ways in which the company, recruiters, and hiring managers engage with candidates throughout the entire candidate journey.

 Interestingly, there’s a significant gap between how agencies perceive they’re doing at delivering a great candidate experience vs. those who actually measure it and know exactly how they’re doing.
 Eighty-six percent of agencies think they’re doing an excellent or good job at candidate engagement, but less than 50 percent actually measure how they are doing, according to Bullhorn’s 2017 UK Recruitment Trends Survey.